RayKrause/Crypto-Trading-Algo/README.md

 ![Decorative image.](Images/image6.png)

 #### Feature Engineering
-We begin feature engineering by analyzing the features we expect may influence the performance of the prediction model.
+Feature engineering is the ‘art’ of formulating useful features from existing data following the target to be learned and the machine learning model used.
+It involves transforming data to forms that better relate to the underlying target to be learned.
+We begin by analyzing the features that we expect may influence the performance of our prediction model.
 Based on a conceptual understanding of key factors that drive investment strategies, the task at hand is to identify and construct new features that may capture the risks or characteristics embodied by these return drivers.

 The current dataset of the bitcoin (BTC) consists of timestamp, open, high, low, close, volume, trade count and vwap.
 Using this data, we calculate the following momentum indicators.